Finite elements for symmetric and traceless tensors in three dimensions: Introduction

 \section{Introduction}

-Hilbert complexes and their discretizations are fundamental for constructing and analyzing numerical algorithms in Finite Element Exterior Calculus (FEEC) \cite{arnold2018finite,arnold2006finite}.
-Hilbert complexes consist of a sequence of linear spaces linked by a sequence of linear operators with a crucial property that the composition of two consecutive operators vanishes and other analytic properties \cite{arnold2006finite,bru1992hilbert}.
-The de~Rham complex is a basic example.
-Other examples can be derived from de~Rham complexes using the Bernstein-Gelfand-Gelfand (BGG) construction \cite{arnold2021complexes,vcap2023bgg,vcap2001bernstein}.
-In this paper, we focus on the conformal deformation complex in three dimensions:
+Hilbert complexes and their discretizations are fundamental for the construction and analysis of numerical algorithms within Finite Element Exterior Calculus (FEEC) \cite{arnold2018finite,arnold2006finite}.
+A Hilbert complex consists of a sequence of linear spaces interconnected by a series of linear operators that possess the property that the composition of any two consecutive operators vanishes, along with various other analytical properties \cite{arnold2006finite,bru1992hilbert}.
+The de~Rham complex is a basic example, encoding differential structures in electromagnetism and other vector-valued problems.
+Other examples can be derived from de~Rham complexes using the Bernstein-Gelfand-Gelfand (BGG) construction \cite{arnold2021complexes,vcap2023bgg,vcap2001bernstein}, encoding structures of problems involving tensors with various kinds of symmetries, such as symmetric matrix fields (stress \cite{arnold2006defferential,eastwood2000complex,hu2023nonlinear}, metric, Einstein and Ricci tensors \cite{christiansen2011linearization,hu2025finite,berchenko2025finite,gawlik2025finite}) and traceless matrix fields \cite{gopalakrishnan2020mass}.

+Many problems involve matrix fields which are both symmetric and traceless ($\mathbb{S}\cap \mathbb{T}$).
+For incompressible Stokes flows, a stress-variable (symmetric gradient) $\boldsymbol \sigma:=\Def(\boldsymbol u)$ was introduced in \cite{gopalakrishnan2020mass,gopalakrishnan2020mass2}.
+The new variable $\boldsymbol \sigma$ is symmetric by definition; the incompressibility of the flow ($\div \boldsymbol u=0$, mass conservation) is translated to the algebraic condition of $\boldsymbol \sigma$ being traceless.
+In the Einstein-Bianchi formulation \cite{quenneville2015new,choquet2009general} of the Einstein equations, the main variables are Transverse-Traceless (TT), i.e. symmetric, traceless and divergence-free.
+In differential geometry, the Einstein tensor $G_{ij}$ and the Ricci tensor $R_{ij}$ differ by a trace: $G_{ij}=R_{ij}-\tfrac{1}{2}Rg_{ij}$, where the scalar curvature $R:=g^{k\ell}R_{k\ell}$ is the trace of the Ricci tensor.
+In the construction of numerical discretizations, the challenge of translating results for $G_{ij}$, which appears in the elasticity complex in three dimensions \cite{arnold2007mixed,arnold2006defferential,eastwood2000complex,hu2023nonlinear}, to $R_{ij}$ often implicitly requires understanding the matrix trace of the symmetric $G_{ij}$.
+This calls for clarifying discrete versions of $\mathbb{S}\cap \mathbb{T}$ tensors, although tracelessness does not appear explicit.

+Symmetric and traceless tensor fields also fit within complexes.
+In this paper, we focus on the {\it conformal deformation complex} in three dimensions: